Former Pacific Fleet chief spokesman sentenced in ‘Fat Leonard’ Navy scandal

 The Justice Department called it a fleecing and betrayal of the public trust of “epic proportions,” with the bribery amounting to a “staggering degree of corruption” by some of the most prominent Navy leaders in the Western Pacific.
 The actions cost the Navy tens of millions of dollars.

-U.S. District Judge Janis L. Sammartino fined Breslau $20,000, and ordered him to perform 250 hours of community service and to pay $65,000 in restitution to the Navy.
+U.S. District Judge Janis L. Sammartino fined Breslau $20,000 and ordered him to perform 250 hours of community service and to pay $65,000 in restitution to the Navy.
+His attorneys could not be immediately reached for comment.

-Breslau was charged in September 2018 and pleaded guilty in November.
-The then-Navy captain’s assistance helped Francis create relationships with five Navy admirals and win or maintain lucrative Navy contracts for his Singapore-based Glenn Defense Marine Asia, according to the sentencing memorandum.
+Breslau was charged in September and pleaded guilty in November.
+The then-Navy captain’s assistance helped Francis create relationships with five Navy admirals and win or maintain lucrative Navy contracts for his Singaporean-based Glenn Defense Marine Asia, according to the sentencing memorandum.

 “Simply put, the defendant sold his fiduciary alliance for $65,000,” the memo said.
 He faced a maximum of five years in prison and a $250,000 fine.